abhaynayar/obsidian/notes/web.md

 - Make a flow diagram of deciding to opt-in or out of features.
 - Test every input, but know when to give up.
 - When one directory isn't accessible, try its subdirectories.
+- In python `requests` no need to url-encode, it's done automatically.
 - Chrome, Firefox, Safari encode `location.search` and `location.hash`.
 - IE11 and Edge (pre-Chromium) don't encode sources.